msalvaris/DaskKubernetes/README.md

-# Batch scoring of Deep Learning models using Dask on Kubernets
+# Batch scoring of Deep Learning models using Dask on Kubernetes
 This repo contains a demonstration on how to score Deep Learning models on GPU using Dask and Kubernetes.
 The repo contains two scenarios:
 1. Take a movie, split it into multiple images and run a simple [style transfer model](https://github.com/pytorch/examples/tree/master/fast_neural_style) on each of the images.
 Then stich the result back together to make a movie.
 2. Take a movie, split it into multiple images and run [Mask-RCNN model](https://github.com/facebookresearch/maskrcnn-benchmark) over each image.
 Then stitch the resulting images together to make a movie.